-Cap exempt facility - Facilities with a nameplate rating of more than 10 kilowatts (kW) on a single-phase circuit or 25 kW on a three-phase circuit.
+Cap exempt facility - Facilities with a nameplate rating of 10 kilowatts (kW) or less on a single-phase circuit or 25 kW or less on a three-phase circuit.

 Community shared solar - Community shared solar is a specific type of solar facility eligible for solar renewable energy certificates (SRECs) through the Department of Energy Resources (DOER).
 Net metering eligibility is not affected by a facility’s status as community shared solar.
 For more information about community shared solar, contact DOER directly.

 Facility – A facility is defined as the capacity located on a single parcel of land, at a single interconnection point, with a single meter.
 D.P.U.
 11‑11‑C at 18‑23.

 Host customer - The host customer is a customer with a Class I, II, or III net metering facility that generates electricity on the customer’s side of the meter.
 220 CMR 18.02.
 The host customer is the customer of record with the electric company and the person or entity whose name appears on the account of a net metering facility.
 The host customer is generally the recipient of electric bills from the electric company.
 The host customer is important because the host customer decides what happens to any allocated compensation for excess generation (such as net metering credits).
 Note that each net metering facility can only have one host customer.

 MassACA (also System of Assurance) - A website that allows stakeholders to track the aggregate capacity of all net metering facilities and to provide host customers with an assurance, before beginning construction, that a facility will be eligible to net meter once it is able to generate electricity.

 Neighborhood net metering facility - A neighborhood net metering facility must:

 - Only distribute net metering credits to customers that reside within the same neighborhood;